gejigeji/gejigeji.github.com/index.markdown

 ---
 layout: page
 title: gejigeji
 tagline: World is big.
 Life is short.
+But...
 ---
 {% include JB/setup %}